 What Does 15 Years of Changing Lives Book by Book Look Like?

-As we begin 2021, we showcase our progress over the last 15 years.
+This slideshow follows our progress over the African Library Project’s first 15 years.
 We go back to the very first African Library Project library and slingshot forward with what we hope the next 15 years will look like.
 We hope you’ll join us on this adventure.
 Learn more about the African Library Project and support our mission.

 15 years ago, Chris Bradshaw founded the African Library Project (ALP) with little more than an idea and a passion for helping others.
 She started with the first of many ALP libraries in Lesotho.
 This is her story.

 There is no better representation of our success than our African partners.
 They work on the ground work to ensure each school that applies for a library gets one.
 Explore our latest partnership with enjuba, Uganda.